scottslowe/lowescott.github.io/_posts/2016-12-09-using-ovn-with-kvm-libvirt.md

 The biggest "challenge" here is package availability---many Linux distributions don't have packages available for OVS 2.6.0, which is the first release with non-experimental support of OVN.
 If you're an Ubuntu user, then you can use the Ubuntu Cloud Archive for the OpenStack "Newton" release, which includes OVS/OVN 2.6.0 packages.
 For other distributions, you'll probably need to compile from source.
 In that case, the [OVS installation documentation][link-4] is quite accurate and usable.

 For the purposes of this post, I'll assume you're using Ubuntu 16.04 and will pull packages from the Ubuntu Cloud Archive.
-Instructions for using the Ubuntu Cloud Archive are here; once you've added the UCA repository for Newton, installing OVS and OVN is just a matter of running `apt install` (or `apt-get install`) to install the following packages:
+Instructions for using the Ubuntu Cloud Archive are [here][link-5]; once you've added the UCA repository for Newton, installing OVS and OVN is just a matter of running `apt install` (or `apt-get install`) to install the following packages:

 * openvswitch-common
 * openvswitch-switch